| |

 Rugs

-Once clipped a horse will need to be rugged, and with such a wide selection of rugs available knowing which rug you need for different situations and how to put a rug on and take one off correctly are necessary for the safety of both you and your horse.
+There are many reasons to rug up a horse and with such a wide selection of rugs available knowing which rug you need for different situations and how to put a rug on and take one off correctly are necessary for the safety of both you and your horse.

 Paying careful attention to storage, repair and cleaning, will also help a rug to last longer.